MeganMFisher/reviewByWeek/week4/day4Answers.md

-// What happens when you code a method as a property on the prototype?
+// Write an example of a prototype on an array that returns the first item in the array.

 //// ARROW FUNCTIONS

-// *** How do arrow functions handle 'this'?
+// How do arrow functions handle 'this'?

     // An arrow function's 'this' takes on the value of what 'this' would be in it’s surrounding scope at the time that it was created as opposed to the time that it was invoked like other functions (because of this, explicit binding will never work).